jlap11/gestabiz/src/docs/api-documentation.md

 }
 ```

-This API documentation provides a complete reference for integrating with the AppointmentPro system across all platforms.
+This API documentation provides a complete reference for integrating with the Bookio system across all platforms.